Towing Insurance: Do You Need It?

 What Is Towing Insurance?

 Towing insurance, sometimes referred to as roadside assistance coverage, is an optional add-on to your auto insurance policy.
-It covers the cost of towing your vehicle to a repair shop or another location if it becomes undrivable.
+It covers the cost of a towing service and bring your vehicle to a repair shop or another location if it becomes undrivable.
 Some policies also include additional services like battery jumps, flat tire changes, fuel delivery, and lockout assistance.

 What Does Towing Insurance Cover?

-Depending on your provider, towing insurance may cover:
+Depending on your car insurance company, towing insurance may cover:

 Is Towing Insurance Worth It?